lightsofapollo/fig/index.md

 See `fig --help` other commands that are available.

-You'll probably want to stop your services when you've finished with them:
+If you started Fig with `fig up -d`, you'll probably want to stop your services once you've finished with them:

     $ fig stop